yuwenchen95/yuwenchen95.github.io/_posts/Basics_of_convex_optimization/disciplined_convex_programming.md

 \end{aligned}
 \end{align}
 ```
 as an atomic function.
-In the end, all atomic functions can be tracked down to be the cones I have shown in the previous [post](https://github.com/yuwenchen95/yuwenchen95.github.io/blob/master/_posts/Basics_of_convex_optimization/common_constraints_and_objectives.md).

 If we are going to use the $L_1$-norm for regulariation in an optimization problem, we don't need to reformulate the $L_1$-norm as
 ```math
 \begin{align}
 \begin{aligned}